oorkan/oorkan.dev/content/blog/linux/controlling the time settings in linux via timedatectl.md

 **Bonus 🍭🎈**

-We've talked about the time so much.
+We've talked about time so much.
 It worths listening to one of the greatest musical pieces of all time about it: 🎶

 {{<a href="https://youtu.be/pgXozIma-Oc" target="_blank" rel="noopener noreferrer">}}**Pink Floyd - Time - YouTube**{{</a>}}